ilia-semenov/awspricingfull/README.md

 **ROADMAP**

 As there had been no AWS updates affecting pricing sheets since June 2015, I stopped the active development of the script and was just checking it from time to time.
 Moreover, **in December 2015 AWS introduced their own pricing API** which was a great thing.
-However, yesterday I had to update my work-related DBs with the new Seoul region pricing, and found out that AWS API implementation is not straightforward:
+However, when I had to update my work-related DBs with the new Seoul region pricing, I found out that AWS API implementation is not straightforward:

 * Every region should be accessed separately
 * Parsing needed